Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Simulation Studies

 \subsection{Comparisons Between Different Lye Circulation Topologies}

 As discussed in Section \ref{sec:lye}, the degree of freedom in controlling lye flow distribution varies across different topologies.
-To evaluate their impact on the performance of the AWE system under varying loads, this section performs simulations with the three topologies in Fig. \ref{fig:cir}, using the load power reference shown in Fig. \ref{fig:4valve}(a).
-All other parameters of the AWE system and controller remain constant.

-Figs. \ref{fig:2valve} and \ref{fig:1valve} present the 8-hour simulation results for the 2-pump and 1-pump configurations, respectively.
-Apart from the differences in inter-stack lye flow distribution during the startup phase, the control commands for electrolytic current, cooling water flow, and performance metrics (including load tracking, temperature stabilization, and suppression of HTO concentration) are nearly identical across all configurations, with no significant differences observed.
+Their impact is evaluated using the three configurations in Fig. \ref{fig:cir}, with identical system parameters and power reference shown in Fig. \ref{fig:4valve}(a).
+Figs. \ref{fig:2valve} and \ref{fig:1valve} show results for the 2-pump and 1-pump systems.
+Apart from differences in inter-stack lye flow distribution during startup, current control, cooling flow, and performance metrics (power tracking, temperature, and HTO) are nearly identical across all topologies.

-To further analyze the transient behavior of AWE systems with different topologies, the control of lye flow and the temperature responses during the first 30 minutes are shown in Fig. \ref{fig:compcir}.
-In the 4-pump topology, lye flow rates in the stacks decrease by large and differing levels first and rise afterward, as analyzed in Section \ref{sec:casebase}.
-In contrast, in the 2-pump and 1-pump configurations, stacks sharing a common circulation pump exhibit nearly identical lye flow rates, which cannot be independently adjusted, as noted in Section \ref{sec:lye} and Remark \ref{remark:1}.
-Therefore, these systems cannot actively regulate inter-stack heat exchange through differential lye flow, and the controller instead maintains higher lye flow rates (higher than 0.0272 m$^3$/s and 0.0318 m$^3$/s for the 2-pump and 1-pump configurations, respectively) across all stacks to accelerate the process of reaching temperature unison.
+To further analyze the transient behavior of different topologies, the control of lye flow and the temperature responses during the first 30 minutes are shown in Figs. \ref{fig:compcir}(a) and \ref{fig:compcir}(b).
+In the 4-pump topology, lye flow rates in the stacks decrease by large and differing levels first, as analyzed in Section \ref{sec:casebase}.
+In contrast, in the 2-pump and 1-pump systems, stacks sharing a common circulation pump exhibit nearly identical lye flow rates, which cannot be independently adjusted, as noted in Section \ref{sec:lye} and Remark \ref{remark:1}.
+Therefore, these systems cannot actively regulate inter-stack heat exchange through differential lye flow, and the controller instead maintains higher lye flow rates (the minimum to be 0.0216 m$^3$/s and 0.0305 m$^3$/s for the 2-pump and 1-pump configurations, respectively) across all stacks to accelerate the process of heating up.

-As a result, the temperatures of stacks 1 and 2 in the 2-pump and 1-pump configurations drop significantly (10.5 K and 12 K for stack 1 in the 2-pump and 1-pump systems), reducing energy conversion efficiency.
-In the 4-pump configuration, however, the temperature drops for stacks 1 and 2 are mitigated (8.5 K for stack 1) due to independent lye flow control.
-After the startup phase, temperatures across all four stacks in all configurations converge at the setpoint $85$ C$^\circ$, and lye flow rates return to their rated values.
-From this point on, as shown in Figs. \ref{fig:4valve}, \ref{fig:2valve}, and \ref{fig:1valve}, there are no significant differences.
+Consequently, temperature drops of stacks 1 and 2 in the 2-pump and 1-pump configurations (10.5 K and 12 K for stack 1 in the 2-pump and 1-pump systems) are larger than the 4-pump system (only 8.5 K due to independent lye flow control).
+After startup, all temperatures converge to 85 $^\circ$C and flow rates return to nominal values, with no significant differences thereafter, as shown in Figs. \ref{fig:4valve}, \ref{fig:2valve}, and \ref{fig:1valve}.